It was a big day for techies and Samsung fans, with a whole lot to unpack from Wednesday morning’s live-stream event.

 Samsung’s Galaxy Tab s7 has an 8000mAh battery, while the S7+ has just a bit more juice at 10,000mAh.
 Like the Note 20 series, the Tab S7 and S7+ come ready to handle the Xbox xCloud video game streaming service when it launches later this year.

-Arriving on August 21, and coming in Mystic Bronze, Mystic Black, and Mystic Silver, the standard Tab S7 will begin at $649 USD, while the Tab S7+ will start pricing at $849 USD.
+Coming in Mystic Bronze, Mystic Black, and Mystic Silver, the standard Tab S7 will begin at $920 CAD, while the Tab S7+ will start pricing at $1190 CAD.

 Not letting go of their slightly sketchy original Z Fold phone, the new Samsung Galaxy Z Fold2 features an updated flex display and hinge.
 At the opened position, the Z Fold2 flaunts a wonderfully vibrant 7.6-inch “tablet-like” screen.